Sustainable bus travel generates high-quality urban living standards

 Sustainable and efficient: With MAN’s solutions for eMobility, municipalities and transport companies shape the urban traffic system of tomorrow.

-Comprehensive advice for your successful switch to alternative drive systems
+Comprehensive consulting to make your switch to alternative drive systems a success

 The journey towards zero-emission mobility poses a series of challenges to transport companies, fleet operators and municipalities, which go beyond the vehicle itself.

-The conversion of an existing fleet to electric buses places high demands on fleet management: the establishment of charging infrastructure, operational planning and much more.
-Therefore we offer a holistic eMobility consultation to give comprehensive advice.
+The conversion of an existing fleet to electric buses places high demands on fleet management: the establishment of a charging infrastructure, operational planning and much more.
+We are here to help, offering you comprehensive advice and consultation services:

 MAN Transport Solutions is a specialised consulting team for customised and cost-effective transport solutions.
-With your specifications in mind, our specialists develop tailored concepts and solutions – from vehicle operation and route optimisation to mapping out the ideal charging concept and power supply.
+With your specifications in mind, our specialists develop tailored concepts and solutions – from vehicle application and route optimisation to mapping out the ideal charging infrastructure and power supply.

-The reliable and cost-effective utilization of eBuses requires precise planning down to the smallest details.
-One of the principal factors in this his to optimally adapt the route network to the requirements of e-mobility.
-With the help of simulations and site-specific analyses, our mobility experts can ideally match the range and charging cycles of the vehicles to the specific route requirements.
+The reliable and cost-effective utilisation of eBuses requires precise planning down to the smallest details.
+One of the principal factors in this is to optimally adapt the route network or the vehicle application to the requirements of electromobility.
+With the help of simulations and location-specific analyses, our mobility experts can ideally match the range and charging cycles of the vehicles to the specific cycle requirements.

 Charging technologies and power management

-Electromobility places high requirements on fleet management and the power supply infrastructure.
+Fleet management and power supply are very important factors when it comes to electromobility.
 One of the key roles in this is played by the development of a customised charging system.
-An optimal designed charging layout with an intelligent charging strategy avoids expensive peak loads.
+This allows for a cost-optimised structuring of the charging and power infrastructure for public transport services and avoids expensive peak loads.

-Transport companies can thus benefit from lower electricity tariffs and reduce the costs of setting up the necessary power infrastructure.
+In addition, intelligent charging systems allow public transport services to profit from more economic energy prices and a reduction in operating costs.
 Our simulations of the operation and charging processes of eBuses offer you an insight into demand-based charging technologies and the equipment required at vehicle depots.
 Our MAN consulting team then use this data to develop individual solutions for charging strategies and energy management.

 Service processes and consulting services